 Additionally, the table will indicate if the JRE version is Enabled for Developers to assign to application components, the Default runtime for Java Web application components the Platform will use when a Developer hasn’t assigned a runtime, and if the runtime was shipped with the Platform as a System runtime.

-Note: If your Platform is configured to use TLS 1.2, it is recommended that your Java applications use JRE 1.8 due to limitations on TLS 1.2 support in JRE 1.6 and JRE 1.7.
+Note: Support for TLS 1.2 was added in Platform version 8.1.0.
+If your Platform is configured to use TLS 1.2, it is recommended that your Java applications use JRE 1.8 due to limitations on TLS 1.2 support in JRE 1.6 and JRE 1.7.

 If you need a different JRE runtime version than the ones shipped with the Platform, you are able to add new runtime versions to the Platform.
 Once added, the JRE can be used for future deployments of an application.

 You can enable an added JRE so that Developers can assign it to their applications before deployment.
 You can also set an added JRE as the default version the Platform should used for all deployments that have no Developer assigned JRE version.